 Even if you are an extremely experienced and highly skilled truck driver, winter driving conditions can present a challenge and a danger.
-This is a documented fact backed by the AAA Foundation for Traffic Safety as some 42% of all auto accidents that occur in the winter months were considered weather-related.
-This is understandable when you consider winter weather causes a reduction in traction and poor visibility.
-Therefore, it stands to reason, when the roads get icy, things can get dicey on the roadways.
-Thankfully, there are ways you can reduce your risk of crashing and damaging your truck, someone else’s vehicle or both.
-Following the helpful winter driving tips listed below courtesy of Knight Transportation:
+This is a documented fact backed by the AAA Foundation for Traffic Safety.
+42% of all auto accidents that occur in the winter are considered weather-related.
+Winter weather causes a reduction in traction and poor visibility.
+When roads get icy, things can get dicey on the roadways.
+Today, we look at the 10 truck driving tips for winter.

 What Causes Winter Weather Truck Crashes?